DannyColdCuts/AbyssGame/README.md

 ## How to Play:
 Start the game by launching the executable.

-Follow the text prompts and use number keys to make decisions:
+Follow the text prompts and use number keys to make decisions.

-Press 1 to make the first choice.

-Press 2 to make the second choice, and so on.

 Your username will be displayed at the start and carry throughout the game.

-Enjoy the creepy atmosphere and unravel the mysteries hidden in the abyss.

 ### Notes:
 This game is work in progress—there's plenty more to be added, so feel free to come back for updates!